KylerLoucks/echocloud/README.md

 # How it works
-Runs a headless chromium browser in a light-weight alpine-linux Docker container environment to take a screenshot of a stock graph.
+Runs a headless chromium browser in a light-weight alpine-linux Docker container environment to take a screenshot of a stock graph and post to Twitter.

 Utilizes Alpha Vantage API for stock data

 Container will not run continuously.
 It is recommended to run the container as a CRON job.